 CFO of Home Depot Carol B. Tomé has been in her position since 2001.
 She was named the executive vice president of corporate services in 2007.
 As well as financial leadership, her areas of leadership expertise include real estate and strategic business development.
 Tomé’s advice to be great leaders is to understand that you need to become a master of connecting with your audience.

 Having a growing business gives employees opportunities to make an impact and leave their mark on it.
 Employees want to have a role, clear and achievable goals, and purpose.
 Therefore, the ethos behind your company and its strategic goals and objectives should be made clear.

 The key to success in this instance is maintaining clear and consistent communication.
 Excellent communication helps keep employees engaged, productive, and loyal to your company’s vision.
 Remember to talk with rather than to your team.

 Another critical element to motivating your employees is maintaining an air of professionalism.
 Professionalism and proper interpersonal behavior nurture pride, as well as team loyalty.
 While you are demonstrating your level of professionalism, encourage employees to achieve their own level of skills.

 The CEO of Morgan Stanley, Clare Woodman, joined the team in 2002 as a lawyer in Global Capital Markets.
 She advises business leaders to remember that preparation is more powerful than perfection and that striving to be prepared means more success in the workplace.

-Now that you have gained a bit of business wisdom from some of the top industry experts, it’s time to put their practical knowledge to work in your own business.
+What should you do now that you have gained a bit of business wisdom from some of the top industry experts?
+Put their practical knowledge to work in your business.
 Bear in mind that although it’s relatively easy to start up a business of your own, only a few company owners achieve success in the long term.
-Always strive to keep learning from other business leaders, this will help you grow and keep you in the right frame of mind to make your business succeed.
+Always strive to keep learning from other business leaders; this will help you grow and keep you in the right frame of mind to make your business succeed.